 Not all adults have perfect spelling skills.
 In fact, many have developed bad spelling habits over the years.
 This is even more so the case today given the nature of communication on social media networks and mobile texting.

 Abbreviations are rampant in order to save space in posts and message chains and people ignore English capitalization and punctuation rules.
 It’s also the case that individuals who dropped out of school may simply have missed out on learning how to spell in the first place.

 And while spelling is only one aspect of productive language knowledge, it tends to be a rather obvious one.
 You may not know a term’s full meaning but when you misspell a word, everyone notices.

 Spelling is not a reflection of intelligence.
 Nonetheless, it is still necessary to know how to spell in order to be successful in academic and work endeavours.
 Having poor spelling skills in English can cause an adult to be judged negatively by others.

 They may lose out on job or career advancement opportunities and often will experience feelings of embarrassment and low self-esteem.
 Worse still, poor spelling skills can cause individuals not to reach their full potential at school.

 This is because when a young adult finds certain words hard to spell, they may rely on more common and less specific vocabulary in writing or avoid writing altogether.
 This means their written work appears over-simplified and does not reflect the true extent of their vocabulary.

 While it may be embarrassing to practice spelling as an adult, an intervention is often required as it is not a skill that will fix itself.
-Learning to spell involves targeted work, including repetition and transcription exercises, and often enrolment in a basic adult education course at a local school, particularly if poor reading skills are a factor.
+Learning to spell involves targeted work, including repetition and transcription exercises, and often enrollment in a basic adult education course at a local school, particularly if poor reading skills are a factor.

 Individuals who can’t spell may also wish to sign up for an adult spelling course or use a program or app that runs on a home computer.